Nabagata/gender-age-detection/README.md

 The convolutional neural network used here has 3 convolutional layers:

-* Convolutional layer; 96 nodes, kernel size 7
+* Convolutional layer: 96 nodes, kernel size 7
-* Convolutional layer; 256 nodes, kernel size 5
+* Convolutional layer: 256 nodes, kernel size 5
-* Convolutional layer; 384 nodes, kernel size 3
+* Convolutional layer: 384 nodes, kernel size 3

 The model has been trained on the Adience dataset and it is available [here](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification).
 This dataset serves as a benchmark for face photos and is inclusive of various real-world imaging conditions like noise, lighting, pose, and appearance.